dhenryopen/FRC-2016/Robolog/server/Ubuntu Installation Tutorial for FRC.md

 **Add the VirtualBox Extensions**

-The VirtualBox Extensions must be installed to support higher screen resolution, USB devices and the webcam.
+The VirtualBox Extensions must be installed to support higher screen resolution, USB devices, etc.

 1. From the VirtualBox main menu, select _Devices_, _Optical Drives_, and make sure that VBoxGuestAdditions.iso is checked.